 Other polishes include Errnie Ball Guitar Polish, GHS Guitar Gloss and Fender Guitar Polish.

-IF YOUR GUITAR IS A MATT FINISH
+IF YOUR GUITAR HAS A MATTE FINISH

 Do not use polishes.
 Use only light petroleum distillate (naphtha/white gas) products such as Shellite, VM&P Naphtha, Coleman Fuel, or Ronsonol to remove fingerprints or any build ups of dirt or grime.
-Polishes will ruin the matt finish and create a "spotty" appearance.
+Polishes will ruin the matte finish and create a "spotty" appearance.
 Note: these products are highly flammable.
 This is noted on the bottles but we would still like to mention that you should not smoke or have candles or other flames near you when using these products.